ddsol/mobx/docs/best/react.md

-# What does MobX react to?
+# What does MobX react do?

 MobX usually reacts to exactly the things you expect it to.
 Which means that in 90% of your use cases mobx "just works".